 Bituin Cove requires ole good camping.
 You have to bring your own tent, as there are no accommodations in Bituin Cove.
 Otherwise, you can find a resort in Calayo Beach or other nearby accommodations in Nasugbu.

 There is also no electricity.
-There’s a makeshift restroom and a well where you can get water for washing up.
+There’s a makeshift CR and a well where you can get water for washing up.
 When we got there though, there was no rope attached to the pail in the well so we just changed to new clothes.
 We’re used to backpacking so it’s no problem; just putting it out here in case it happens to you too.

 There’s a sari-sari store where you can buy water and a few snacks, but it was closed when we arrived so I won’t rely on it either.